Bamboo steamers are cooking vessels made of bamboo meant for use in cooking food items by steam. They are particularly used in Asian cooking.

 If you take the steamer apart while steaming to check on the food, be as quick as possible as you are letting all your steam escape.

-After steaming, the water in the pot that was used to create steam can be frozen to be used as a soup broth, if you were steaming vegetables or fish.
+After steaming, the water in the pot that was used to create steam could be frozen to be used as a soup broth, if you were steaming vegetables or fish.

-When done, rinse with water and set out to dry completely.
+When done, rinse the steamer with water and set out to dry completely.